jwbuurlage/Bulk/docs/pages/environment_world.md

 However, we would suggest using the appropriate methods of world to increase readability.
-Another important mechanism exposed through the world object is the ability to perform a *bulk-synchronization*, which is the cornerstone of programs written in BSP style:
+Another important mechanism exposed through the world object is the ability to perform a *bulk synchronization*, which is the cornerstone of programs written in BSP style:

 ```cpp
 world.sync();
 ```

-We will see the specific uses of bulk-synchronization in the upcoming sections.
+We will see the specific uses of bulk synchronization in the upcoming sections.